-a) residential development shall consist of single detached dwellings only;

-- b) home occupations as defined in the Zoning By-law are permitted in the "Rural Residential" designation; - c) home industries may only be permitted as an accessory use in the "Rural Residential" designation in accordance with the Zoning By-law and may be subject to a site specific amendment to the Zoning By-law; - d) bed and breakfast establishments are permitted subject to the requirements of the Zoning By-law; - e) all lot creation in the "Rural Residential" designation shall be in accordance with the land division policies contained in Section 7 of this Plan; - f) it is not the intention of this plan to designate additional "Rural Residential" development areas.
+- a) residential development shall consist of single detached dwellings only; - b) home occupations as defined in the Zoning By-law are permitted in the "Rural Residential" designation; - c) home industries may only be permitted as an accessory use in the "Rural Residential" designation in accordance with this Plan and the Zoning By-law; - d) bed and breakfast establishments are permitted subject to the requirements of the Zoning By-law; - e) all lot creation in the "Rural Residential" designation shall be in accordance with the land division policies contained in Section 7 of this Plan; - f) it is not the intention of this plan to designate additional "Rural Residential" development areas.
 New rural residential development shall only occur within the boundaries of the existing "Rural Residential" designation and shall only be permitted for infilling and rounding out of existing development, and may require a site-specific amendment to the Zoning By-law; - g) full municipal sewage (sanitary and storm) and municipal potable water services are wherever and whenever possible, the preferred means of servicing.
-For "Rural Residential" designated lands where partial municipal services (being municipal piped water in the absence of municipal sanitary sewers or municipal sanitary sewers in the absence of municipal piped water) exists development will only be permitted on partial services to: - i. address failed individual on-site sewage and individual on-site water services; - ii. allow for infilling and the rounding out of existing development between existing residential lots on the same side of the road; and - iii. site conditions are suitable for the long term provisions of such services.
+For "Rural Residential" designated lands where partial municipal services (being municipal piped water in the absence of municipal sanitary sewers or municipal sanitary sewers in the absence of municipal piped water) exists development will only be permitted on partial services to: - i. address failed individual on-site sewage and individual on-site water services; - ii. allow for infilling and the rounding out of existing development between existing residential lots on the same side of the road; and iii. site conditions are suitable for the long term provisions of such services.